-Theorem A. Let f{λ} be a one-parameter non-trivial analytic family of unimodal maps.
-Then f{λ} satisfies the Phase-Parameter relation at almost every non-regular parameter.
+Theorem A. Let $f{\lambda}$ be a one-parameter non-trivial analytic family of unimodal maps.
+Then $f{\lambda}$ satisfies the Phase-Parameter relation at almost every non-regular parameter.

-The Phase-Parameter relation has many remarkable consequences for the study of the dynamical behavior of typical parameters.
+As previously discussed, the Phase-Parameter relation has many remarkable consequences for the study of the dynamical behavior of typical parameters.
 Our second main result is an application of the Phase-Parameter relation:

-Theorem B. Let f{λ} be a non-trivial analytic family of unimodal maps (any number of parameters).
+Theorem B. Let $f{\lambda}$ be a non-trivial analytic family of unimodal maps.
 Then almost every parameter is either regular or has a renormalization which is topologically conjugate to a quadratic polynomial.

-This result allows one to reduce the study of typical unimodal maps to the special case of unimodal maps which are quasiquadratic (persistently topologically conjugate to a quadratic polynomial).
+This result allows one to reduce the study of typical unimodal maps to the special case of unimodal maps which are quasiquadratic (i.e., persistently topologically conjugate to a quadratic polynomial).

 1.1.
-Application: statistical properties of typical unimodal maps.
-Typical quasiquadratic maps had been previously studied in [AM2].
-Their main result is that the dynamics of typical quasiquadratic maps have an excellent statistical description (in terms of physical measures, decay of correlations and stochastic stability), thus answering the Palis Conjecture (see [AM2] for details) in the unimodal quasiquadratic case.
+Statistical properties of typical unimodal maps.
+Typical quasiquadratic maps had been previously studied in [ALM], [AM2], which extend several results ([L3], [MN], [L5] and [AM1]) first obtained for the quadratic family.
+In particular it was concluded that the dynamics of typical quasiquadratic maps have an excellent statistical description (in terms of physical measures, decay of correlations and stochastic stability), thus answering the Palis Conjecture (see [AM2] for details) in the unimodal quasiquadratic case.

 For regular maps, the good statistical description comes for free.
-For a non-regular map f, it is related to essentially two properties regarding its critical point c: the Collet-Eckmann condition1 and subexponential recurrence2.
+For a non-regular map f, it is related to essentially two properties regarding its critical point c: the Collet-Eckmann condition and subexponential recurrence.

 Thus, [AM2] achieves the good statistical description via a dichotomy: typical quasiquadratic maps are either regular or Collet-Eckmann and subexponentially recurrent.
-This is done in both the analytic case and the smooth case $(C^k, k = 3, ..., \infty)$.
-For typical non-regular analytic quasiquadratic maps, it is proved even more, that the critical point is polynomially recurrent3.
+This is done in both the analytic case and the smooth case $(C^k, k = 3, ..., \infty)$ .
+For typical non-regular analytic quasiquadratic maps, it is proved even more, that the critical point is polynomially recurrent.